xhaadh/resume-analyzer/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js—no backend or setup required.
+👉 **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js

 👉 **Resume upload & storage**: Let users upload and store all their resumes in one place, safely and reliably.